ChadEfaw/Fantasy-Football-Optimizer/README.md

 ## Disclaimer:
-This is just the R code that scrapes, manipulates and stores fantasy data from websites and pushes into Google Sheets The optimization model is a private google sheet
+This is just the R code that scrapes, manipulates and stores fantasy data from websites and pushes into Google Sheets The optimization model is a contained within a google sheet that is not currently public.

 Thanks,
 Chad